YuxuanQin/dushu/dushu.typ

 / pervade: eg. smell of dishes pervade in the room
 / disciple: 门徒、弟子

-== 十四：#link("https://theanarchistlibrary.org/library/andrew-flood-towards-an-anarchist-history-of-the-chinese-revolution")[Andrew Flood, _Towards an anarchist history of the Chinese revolution_]
+== 十四：#link("https://theanarchistlibrary.org/library/andrew-flood-towards-an-anarchist-history-of-the-chinese-revolution")[Andrew Flood - _Towards an anarchist history of the Chinese revolution_]

 #columns[
 / emancipate: eg. emancipation of women